Total Bodyweight Transformation

 Sifu

-Exceptionally skilled 12th Degree Black Belt martial art disciple in Chinese Kung Fu Wu Su - Northern and Southern Style Kung Fu.
-With 3 decades of experience in internal soft and external hard styles of Chinese Kung Fu as well as specialized discipline techniques such as Iron Body, Golden Forearm, Copper Elbow and Steel Leg.
+Exceptionally skilled disciple in Chinese Kung Fu Wu Su - Northern and Southern Style Kung Fu.
+With three decades of training and practice in internal and external hard styles of Chinese Kung Fu as well as specialized discipline techniques such as Iron Body, Golden Forearm, Copper Elbow, Cotton Fist, "Steel Wrap in Cotton", "Needle Hide in Cotton Pillow" and Steel Leg.

 error: Content is protected !!